xiix0/scam/README.md

-Something's rotten in the state of Denmark.
+Q:	What is the sound of one cat napping?
-		-- Shakespeare
+A:	Mu.